deborabeatriz-f/web_project_coffeeshop/README.md

 ### Improvement Plan:

-- Make the <nav> section fixed, so the user can easily navigate through the website sections even when scrolling.
+- Make the nav section of html fixed, so the user can easily navigate through the website sections even when scrolling.

 - Add a menu section with all the coffees and goodies that the coffee shop offers.